 To be able to participate in a CIVIS exchange and eligible to apply for a scholarship you have to fulfill the below criteria

 Special eligibility requirements for the CIVIS Erasmus+ programme

-- Study at least three (3) months, but no more than twelve (12) months at the host university
+- Study at least two (2) months, but no more than twelve (12) months at the host university

 - Intend to graduate at Stockholm University